Learn about many of the available medications in our database.

 Each 0.6 mL single-use syringe of sterile, clear, colourless, preservative-free liquid for subcutaneous administration contains 6 mg of pegfilgrastim (based on protein mass only).
-Nonmedicinal ingredients: polysorbate 20, sodium acetate, sorbitol, and water for injection, USP; pH: 4.0.
+Nonmedicinal ingredients: 10 mM acetate, 5% sorbitol, 0.004% polysorbate 20, and water for injection to total of 0.6 mL; pH: 4.0.
 The needle cover on the prefilled syringe contains dry natural rubber (a derivative of latex).

 The recommended adult dose of pegfilgrastim is 6 mg given by subcutaneous (under the skin) injection after each cycle of chemotherapy.
 Pegfilgrastim should not be given less than 14 days before chemotherapy and not until 24 hours after chemotherapy.

 Pegfilgrastim is usually given under medical supervision.
 If you are giving pegfilgrastim to yourself, your doctor or health care professional will instruct you on how to use pegfilgrastim properly.
 It is important to use this medication exactly as prescribed by your doctor.

 If you miss a dose of pegfilgrastim, call your doctor.